 As the highest mountain in North America, Denali boasts a summit elevation of 20,310 feet (6,190 m) above sea level and is classed as one of the much sought after “Seven Summits” - the highest mountains on the seven continents.
-The challenge forms a vital part of the training programme for her Antarctica attempt in November.
+The challenge formed a vital part of the training programme for her solo Antarctica expedition in November 2018.

-Located just 390 miles from the Arctic Circle, Denali will help Jenny to develop her Arctic adventure skills, providing the opportunity to experience snow and ice climbing, self-rescue crevasse techniques, glacier travel and winter camping.
-Jenny will be ascending via the West Buttress route, carrying all the food and equipment she needs to complete the expedition.
+Located just 390 miles from the Arctic Circle, Jenny and the team did not reach the summit of Mt.
+Denali but the expedition was invaluable in helping Jenny develop her cold weather skills, providing the opportunity to experience further snow and ice climbing, self-rescue crevasse techniques, glacier travel and winter camping.
+Jenny ascended via the West Buttress route and would like to return one day to reach the summit!

 Described as “simply the ultimate triathlon on planet earth” the event includes a 3800m swim, 180km of cycling and a 42km run.
 When athletes cross the finish line, they have climbed a total 5000m of altitude.

 Jenny will endure hazardous weather conditions which could range from a warm sunny day to an all out blizzard in the mountains.
 She’ll also jump off the back of a ferry into freezing water to start the gruelling swim section of the race.

 As ever she has a goal to provide motivation - she is determined to beat the time achieved by her partner when he competed in the event a few years ago.